Dr Ma Research Group

 Porous carbons and nanostructred materials represent important classes of materials and have been widely utilized for a range of applications.
 Our interest lies in the employment of MOFs/COFs/POPs as precursors for the synthesis of microporous carbon materials and nanostructred oxide materials for applications in fuel cells, carbon capture, and energy storage.

 Representative publications: Chem.
 Eur.
 J. 2011, 17, 2063-2067 (pdf); Chem.
 Commun., 2013, 49, 10269-10271 (pdf); CrystEngComm, 2015, 17, 10-22 (pdf); Chem.
 Commun.
 2015, 51, 8683-8686 (pdf); Chem.
 Commun.
 2016, 52, 13897-13900 (pdf); Catal.
 Sci.
 Technol., 2018, 8, 5244-5250 (pdf); ACS Nano, 2018, 12, 4594-4604 (pdf); J. Mater.
 Chem.
 A, 2019, 7, 3624-3631 (pdf); ACS Nano, 2019, 13, 8087-8098 (pdf); Chem.
 Sci., 2020, 11, 3523-3530 (pdf); CCS Chemistry, 2021, 3, 208-218 (pdf); Adv.
 Mater.
 202133, 2106621 (pdf); eScience 20222, 227-234 (pdf); Adv.
 Sci.
-2022, 9, 2201735 (pdf); The Innovation, 2022, 3, 100281 (pdf).
+2022, 9, 2201735 (pdf); The Innovation, 2022, 3, 100281 (pdf); Nature Commun.
+2024, 15, 7736 (pdf).
 Up